snehaukprabha/snehaukprabha/README.md

 - 📫 Reach me via [email](snehaukprabha@gmail.com)

 ### Languages and Tools
+- Advanced Excel
+- Power BI
+- Tableau
+- SQL
 - Python
 - Pandas
-- SQL
-- Power BI
+- Seaborn
-- Tableau
+- Matplotlib
 - Statistics

 I'm passionate about data and the art of making Meaniningful stories from it.
 Welcome to my GitHub profile! 🚀